San Francisco Bicycle Accident Lawyers

 Polk Street

-This is the fourth most dangerous street in San Francisco for bicyclists.
+This is among the streets with a high risk of accidents in San Francisco.
 It is the main north-south throughway leading into the heart of the city.
 The city is attempting to alleviate the congestion and make the road safer.
 Even so, traffic accidents are still a daily occurrence on Polk.

 Dangerous Intersections For Bicyclists In San Francisco

-The following are the most dangerous intersections for bicyclists in San Francisco:
+The following are intersections with a higher rate of bike crashes in San Francisco:

-- Potrero Ave and 16th Street: This intersection is in the busy area of Mission District.
+- Potrero Ave and 16th Street — This intersection is in the busy area of the Mission District.
 It has nine traffic lanes, making it challenging to cross.

-- Octavia Boulevard and Market Street: This intersection converges into an on-ramp for the 101 freeway.
-Annually, it sees dozens of crashes.
+- Octavia Boulevard and Market Street — This intersection converges into an on-ramp for the 101 freeway.
+This intersection has seen multiple crashes over the years.

 Schedule Your Free Consultation